alexman37/wordwalker/DEV_OVERVIEW.md

   - I decided to reward the player for skipping letters and finding a shorter path.
 Usually it was because they knew the word and identified the shorter path.
 But there were also happy accidents, which I thought were fun!
  <img width="800" height="341" alt="image" src="https://github.com/user-attachments/assets/d880e6d2-cd77-4822-94e8-1a053427a3f1" />

+- Convincing Fakes
+  - What letters should we give the "fake" tiles?
+(Excluding letters that would cause contradictions- see below)
+  - I debated 3 approaches: Totally random, Proportionally random (based on frequency of letters in English), and Markov (given previous letter, what is probability of each letter being the next?)
+  - I went with proportionally random, finding the others made the game too easy and too hard, respectively.
+[LetterGen source code.](https://github.com/alexman37/wordwalker/blob/main/Assets/Scripts/Wordwalker/Assignment/LetterGen.cs)

 - Ensuring no contradictions
   - When generating "fake" letters, I had to make sure none of them would be letters that'd accidentally generate another path for the correct word.
 Returning to the previous example:
 <img width="800" height="324" alt="image" src="https://github.com/user-attachments/assets/10ce24dd-4e21-4674-bb68-5cbf6c1b2485" />